vikashummadi/sql_database_REST/README.md

 - Uses EJS for rendering views

-- Includes method-override to support PUT and DELETE requests in forms
+- Includes method-override to support PATCH and DELETE requests in forms

 - Faker.js used to generate random user data structure (used internally)